Stretches to Jump Higher: 5 Best Stretches For Vertical Jump Gains

 Static Stretching is the method that comes to mind when people think of stretching.
 These are the stretches that you hold for a certain number of seconds.
 Static stretching has got a bad rap of late as scientific research has shown that static stretching may reduce vertical jump performance.

-Most static stretches have been shown to reduce jump power and performance if performed prior to exercise, and it is therfore best to do dynamic warmups for this reason.
+Most static stretches have been shown to reduce jump power and performance if performed prior to exercise, and it is therefore best to do dynamic warmups for this reason.
 However, I believe there is one exception to this rule.

 The static hip flexor stretch can be one of the best stretches for vertical jumping improvements.
 Best yet, the results can often be felt instantly.
 The hip flexors are a very important muscle involved in jumping and many other sports movements.
-The hip flexors are an often under utilised power house.
+The hip flexors are an often under utilized power house.
 NOTE: If you want to unlock your hip flexors you must read this.

 The Hip Flexors Not Play A Role In Vertical Jumping But Also General Health & Wellness >>> Learn More Here.